byuicampuscd/portfolio-generator/New Portfolio Generator/NewPortfolioGeneratorNotes.md

 ### To Do
 * Figure out how we want to determine weights and capacities
-* Quartiles?
+* make a readable last semester csv

 ### Overall Process
   1. Read CSV files

-  1. Combine new and old data
+  1. Combine new and old data to make object arrays
-    drop students courses under below conditions
-       needeperately account for
+      * Need to seperately account for these
-      - course ro longer exists
+         - course no longer exists
          - student has left
          - course lead changed
-    * the math will account for these
+      * The math will account for these
          - student ticket count has changed dramatically
          - student full time weight has changed
          - dramatically different ammount of sections
          - class load/ticket count has changed

   1. Determine teacher weights and student capacities

   1. Assign everything that is unassigned